App - Apple & Android (10)

 Many people take advantage of both options.
 They have an All Access Pass, which is mostly what they use to take SSoD classes, but they might also purchase some downloads as with a backup plan for when their Internet Service is acting up, or to take with them on their device when traveling in case they don’t have Internet Access where they’re going.

-The bikes we use at the San Diego Studio are Star Trac commercial bikes, but you can use any indoor cycling bike you can get your hands on to take our Spin® classes!
+You can use any indoor cycling bike you can get your hands on to take our Spin® classes!
 They are a great investment that don’t cost much or take up much room at all.
 Many local gyms let you use their bikes too when they aren’t used in classes too!

 If you want a bike for home and live in the Continental US order the bike from us for a great deal!